 A History of Challenge Coins

 It is said that even after the German soldiers took the pilot’s personal identification to discourage his escape, the young soldier still found a way to escape.
-After finding his way back to his home base, he then used his medallion to prove that he wasn’t a spy.
+After finding his way back to his home base, he used his medallion to prove he wasn’t a spy.
 However, this is likely a myth.

 What Challenge are Challenge Coins Associated with?